July 19th - August 1,2015

 A: The Summer Music Theatre Institute gives high school students the opportunity to experience intensive, professional acting and musical theater training taught by working professionals within the context of a college environment.
 It is for the serious student who intends to pursue performing as a career.

 Q: When does the Summer Music Theatre Institute begin and end?

-A: Wagner College Theatre's SMTI actually begins Monday, July 14 and ends Saturday, July 26.
+A: Wagner College Theatre's SMTI begins Sunday, July 19 and ends Saturday, August 1st.
 This is an intensive experience where participants will receive instruction and training every day.
-Students should arrive on Sunday, July 13 to move into their rooms on campus in order to begin first thing Monday morning.
+Students should arrive on Sunday, July 19 to move into their rooms on campus in order to begin first thing Monday morning.